 Avoid swimming after heavy rain

 Wait at least two days before swimming after heavy or prolonged rain.
-This applies even to those swim spots that usually have great water quality because all sites can be affected by pollutants in stormwater run-off.
+This applies even to those swim spots that usually have good water quality, as all sites can be affected by pollutants from rural and urban run-off.

 Follow any warning signs